 Hello from Turnview Farm, owned and operated by Paul and Emily Turner and located just north of Barrie on Hwy 93 near Waverley.

 Both Paul and Emily grew up on dairy farms.
 Paul is a graduate of University of Guelph (agriculture) and Emily is a Registered Nurse.
 Together we have farmed for over thirty years.
-In addition to beekeeping, we grow organic garlic and produce farm fresh eggs.
+In addition to beekeeping, we produce farm fresh eggs.

 Recently, we added beekeeping equipment to our offering.
 This addition compliments our honeybee sales, providing a one stop shop for our customers.
 We are licensed to sell queens and provide nucs.
 We can supply you with all your honeybee needs.